-It’s frustrating for many because this is one of the leadership areas where you don’t have a step-by-step guide, it takes a fairly long time to form a good 1:1 structure with each peer and by nature it’s dynamic – very different conversations will be necessary in different scenarios.
+It’s frustrating for many because this is one of the leadership areas where you don’t have a step-by-step guide, it takes a fairly long time to form a good one on one structure with each peer and by nature it’s dynamic – very different conversations will be necessary for different scenarios.
 My goal with this post is to write about my experience and my personal best practices that worked for me on both sides of this relationship – as an engineer and as an engineering manager.
 I’ll also mention some common pitfalls to avoid.

 1:1s have many purposes, such as:

 - Building trust and rapport between you and your direct report

 - Depending on the efficiency of communication in the company, it’s a great time to discuss important changes, news, events AND get feedback on them.
 While you’ll do it with the whole team, 1:1s can have a different setting and your direct reports might be more open than in a group setting

 - Your direct reports getting feedback from you (e.g. it’s a bad idea in general (except for some rare cases) to give constructive criticism in a group setting).
 While hopefully you’re praising your peers in front of others, 1:1s are a great opportunity to repeat that praise, making it feel more personal

 - You getting feedback from your direct reports

 - Discussing your direct reports’ growth, setting goals and checkin in on them – while this might feel like reporting, 1:1s are actually a great fit for discussing personal goals

 - Showing that you care for your peers.
 Do ask them about their wellbeing in general.
 Show them you’re here to support them

 - Get aligned on topics such as (random examples, there are way more)